 Forbes says, “Chandler Bolt has built his online self publishing services business, Self Publishing School to an Inc. Fastest Growing 5000 private business in the past five years.”

-When buying at Business Author Academy (or Power of Words), this money goes directly to an Australian business to run things.
-I am not a rich American author who automates and outsources it all.
-I am a trained editor and copywriter with a network of great designers.
+When buying at Business Author Academy, this money goes directly to an Australian business to run things.
+I (Jennifer) am not a rich author who automates and outsources it all.
+I am a trained editor and copywriter with a network of great designers!

-We also put both time and money back into the academy so that it is stable and improving all the time.
+We also put time and financial resources back into the training, so that it is improving all the time.
 I am happy to give non-fiction authors a free course, to get started with thinking higher level: More Author Revenue.

 Do Your Book Right, or Take the Cheapest Support Option?

-After a little digging online, with Chandler’s Publishing book, it seems he promotes that: you should find an editor on Upwork, take only 3.5 weeks for the whole editing process (what about author corrections?), pay your editor 1.5 cents per word at most… (why should it be a specific cents per word, because every author has a different level of language and needs?), and more poverty-minded insights.
+Within Chandler’s Publishing book, it seems he promotes that: you should find an editor on Upwork, take only 3.5 weeks for the whole editing process (what about author corrections?), pay your editor US 1.5 cents per word at most… (regardless if every author has a different level of language and needs?) and more poverty-minded insights.

 According to the reviewer who wrote these facts, James Ranson, CB’s book is all about speed and saving money.
-I can only presume these base assumptions also come across in the school’s content.
-Whereas, most authors I’ve worked with don’t want to rush things, because they are doing this book right.
+Is this what he also tells his coaches to tell the writers?
+Whereas, most authors I’ve worked with don’t want to rush things because they are doing this book right.
 They also don’t mind paying a decent wage to their editor, thankfully.

-Finally, while local self-publishing and author academies can guide on the use of IngramSpark and Draft2Digital, American-based schools are heavily weighted around Amazon.
-Nearly half of all people in Australia have a device like iPhone or iPad, and while Amazon is still prevalent, these all come with iBooks installed.
-So it’s a great idea to make sure your ebook can be found on iBooks (accessible through Draft2Digital, IngramSpark, Smashwords, or Apple).
+Finally, while local self-publishing and local author courses can guide on the use of IngramSpark and Draft2Digital, American-based schools are heavily weighted around Amazon.
+Nearly half of all people in Australia have a device like iPhone or iPad, and while Amazon is quite prevalent, these all come with iBooks installed.
+So it’s a great idea to ensure your ebook can be found on iBooks too, through an ebook aggregator.

 Learn More about Self-Publishing a Book

 Book Blueprint: our review is here.
-Book is below (best in hardcover or softcover):
+The book is below (best in hardcover or softcover):